 Why Consult An Overtime Lawyer

 Generally speaking, nonexempt employees in California are entitled to one and a half times their normal regular wage when they work more than eight hours a day or more than forty hours a week.
 This could increase to double the regular rate after 8 hours on the seventh day of the week or 12 hours on any workday.
 Of course, there are various laws, statutes, and wage orders that determine which sort of work is exempt and which isn’t.
-One of the first reasons why may want to consult an overtime lawyer in Los Angeles is to figure out of you are exempt or nonexempt.
+One of the first reasons why you may want to consult an overtime lawyer in Los Angeles is to figure out if you are exempt or nonexempt.
 The wage and hour laws are nuanced, and intricate, so an overtime lawyer familiar with the law can more readily help you make this determination.

 Speak Up Without Fear of Retaliation

 Finding a job you like is not always easy.
 If you are one of the lucky ones who enjoys your work you may find yourself hesitating to broach the topic of unpaid overtime.
 Happy employees may not want to risk “rocking the boat” by demanding unpaid overtime.
 An overtime lawyer in Los Angeles can guide you on how to approach your employer forcefully but diplomatically, and in such a way that avoids confrontation.

 If it turns out that you have worked overtime hour without receiving overtime pay, you need not be scared to approach your employer.
 An overtime lawyer in Los Angeles will tell you that the law provides protection to employees who complain about or oppose what they reasonably believe to be a violation of the law.
 If you are bullied, harassed, or fired for complaining about not receiving overtime pay your employer may be liable to you, not only for the overtime you were denied, but also for retaliation.
 Do not delay.
 Consult an overtime lawyer to know your rights.